Sustainable Christmas tree, Ecology

 Natural vs. artificial plastic Christmas tree

 Involuntarily, one is drawn into this discussion when dealing with the topic.
 However, if you look at the CO2 footprint of a natural Christmas tree, it is equivalent to about ¼ kg of butter, or 0.5kg of beef, or a car journey of 40km, etc. Christmas cookies and Christmas dinner for a family of several people can produce more CO2 than a single artificial Christmas tree.
-Our Christmas tree is sustainable and is intended as an incentive to act ecologically, to avoid transport, waste and food waste.
+Our Christmas tree won’t change the world, but is sustainable and is intended as an incentive to act ecologically, to avoid transport, waste and food waste.
 Our mission statement.

 The natural Christmas tree, better than its reputation.

 The tree stores CO2 as it grows and releases the same amount when it burns.
 So everything is sustainable.
 What remains is CO2 that is produced during transport, cultivation and packaging.
 If production can be done cheaply, long transport routes also pay off.
 The use of pesticides and fertilisers increases with the pressure to produce cheap trees.
 Ecological, fair and organic Christmas trees therefore cost more.

 Where do the seeds for the Nordmann fir come from?